Double Your Impact for a Child In Foster Care

 Why Your Gift Matters

-Right now through May 31st your gift goes twice as far to make that possible.
+Right now through May 31 your gift goes twice as far to make that possible.

-When you give to CASA of Tarrant County, you help provide children in foster care with a trained CASA volunteer that is committed to getting to know them and their case, building trust, and making sure their voice is heard when it matters most.
+When you give to CASA of Tarrant County, you help provide children in foster care with a trained CASA volunteer who is committed to getting to know them and their case, building trust, and making sure their voice is heard when it matters most.

 Consistency in the Midst of Change